m1griffin/arrayfunc/docs/ArrayFunc.rst

 * op - The arithmetic comparison operation.
 * inparray - The input data array to be examined.
 * outparray - The output array.
-This must be an integer array of array type 'l' (signed long).
+This must be an integer array of array type 'q' (signed long long).
 * rparam - The 'y' parameter to be applied to 'op'.
 * maxlen - Limit the length of the array used.
 This must be a valid positive integer.
 If a zero or negative length, or a value which is greater than the